 Non-Consumable Equipment & Items over $150.00

-- Equipment valued at and over $150.00 is considered non-consumable and must have MCS Property ID tags affixed.
+- Equipment valued at and over $150.00 is considered non-consumable and must be pre-approved by your advisor and have MCS Property ID tags affixed.
 Some items of lower value may also be tagged, such as graphing calculators or external hard-drives, etc.

 Proficiency & Assessment Requirements